zephsinx/modtools/README.md

 1. Open the app in your browser.
 2. Log in with your Twitch account.
-3. Enter a Twitch username and click "Get User ID" to retrieve the user ID.
+3. Use the available moderation tools (e.g., enter a Twitch username and click "Get User ID" to retrieve the user ID).

 ## Configuration

-- Update the `CLIENT_ID` and `REDIRECT_URI` in `index.html` if you use your own Twitch app credentials.
+- Update the `CLIENT_ID` and `REDIRECT_URI` in `constants.js` if you use your own Twitch app credentials.